Guide to the Best Countertop Water Filters Right Now

 The manufacturer is well known and reliable, and they offer a good warranty on their product.

-Here are the links again where you can buy the Propur filter:
+Here are the links again for the Propur filter:

 The Home Master is second because, although it does reduce fluoride, the fluoride protection only lasts for three months.
 It does have the best warranty, though.